bitpay/zencart-plugin/README.md

 -----

-##### If you have installed this plugin after 7/30/19, please recreate your API token
+##### If you have installed this plugin after 7/30/19 from GitHub, please recreate your API token

 -----